rkuma183/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

 https://aws.amazon.com/rds/aurora</a>
 replaces MySQL in the AWS cloud, enabling scaling to 64 TB and replicates across 3 zones.

-It's managed by the AWS RDS (Relational Data Service).
+Aurora is managed by the AWS RDS (Relational Data Service) (along with Postgres and DynamoDB).

+   PROTIP: Many choose MySQL instead of DynamoDB for equivalent off-line capability since DynamoDB only works within the Amazon cloud.

+It deals with:

+   * instances
+   * Security Groups
+   * Parameter Groups
+   * Snapshots
+   <br /><br />

+This means some limitations:

+* Logs larger than 2% of storage allocated will get rotated every 24 hours.

 ### Google Cloud SQL #